 YOU DON'T SEE a lot of dogs running corporations or doing brain surgery, but in some ways they are a lot smarter than humans.
 Take, for instance, how they respond to a stressful event, say, a neighbor and his dog from up the block passing by the perimeter of your house.
 Your dog gets a whiff of that intruder, and bam!
 Let the barking begin.

-That makes dogs great security guards and sometimes the bane of neighbors.
-When the dog reacts, its ancient defense mechanism, the amygdala—the same organ that sets off human fight-or-flight hormones—goes off with the timeless trigger built to insure survival through instantaneous recognition of danger and immediate response.
+This makes dogs great security guards and sometimes the bane of neighbors.
+When the dog reacts, its ancient defense mechanism, the amygdala—the same organ that sets off human fight-or-flight—goes off with the timeless trigger built to insure survival through instantaneous recognition of danger and immediate response.

 LIKE IT NEVER HAPPENED

 Now what happens after the stranger dog has gone on to sniff the tree trunks, grass, and hydrants blocks away, or heads home for some Kibbles 'N Bits?
 Does your dog keep barking for another two hours?
 Two days?
 Two weeks?
 Two months?
 Two years?
 No way.
-The dog drops the event like it never happened.
-Once the incident is over, the stress response is gone, dropped like an old chew toy.
+The dog drops the event like an old chew toy.
 It's like it never happened.

-That’s what makes your dog smarter than us.
+That’s what makes dogs smarter than humans.
 Because we keep barking long after the stressful event is over.
-We hang on to the stress, clinging to the undertow of emotions, unable to let go.
+We hang on to the stress, clinging to the undertow of emotions.

-But we are not helpless.
-We have the power to shut off stressful incidents right after they happen and avoid turning them into false beliefs we ruminate about for months on end, something we learn in my work life-balance and stress management training programs and one-one-coaching.
+But we don't have to.
+We have the power to shut off stressful events right after they happen and avoid turning them into false beliefs we ruminate about for months on end, something we learn in my work life-balance and stress management training programs and coaching.

-Cutting stress off at the pass after it goes off is crucial, because if we don’t, the emotions triggered by our ancient defense equipment—which aren’t designed for the social stressors of the modern world, like work pressures—will feed your brain with catastrophic thoughts.
+Cutting stress off at the pass after it goes off is crucial, because if we don’t, the emotions triggered by our ancient defense equipment—which aren’t designed for the social stressors of the modern world—will feed your brain with catastrophic thoughts.
 Remember, a part of your ancient brain thinks you’re going to die that second, which is why the stress response is activated.
-Those thoughts then automatically set off consequences fueled by berserk, raw emotions.
+Those thoughts then automatically set off consequences fueled by raw emotions.